HBRP/Homebound/README.md

 ## External resources

 External resources are resources that have been gathered from the FiveM community.
 To use any of those resources, you must abide by the original author's license.

-## Contribute

-Contributions to the project require that the developer forfeit ownership of the modifications to the project itself, or to the external plugin and it's license.